Age minimum

 • legal opinion letter: from an Ontario lawyer, addressed to both people who plan to get married, giving reasons why the divorce or annulment should be recognized in Ontario

-• divorce decree or annulment: an original or court-certified copy in English or French.
+• divorce decree or annulment: a copy in English or French.
 If the decree is in another language, you will need to include a translated copy and an affidavit sworn by a certified translator

 Note: Completed Foreign Divorce Authorizations are sent to applicants by courier.
 It is important that your full mailing address including suite/unit/apartment and buzzer number is included on the marriage licence application form, or the courier package cannot be delivered and will be returned to ServiceOntario.